 Celebrate Our 125th Anniversary with Sparkling Wine Posted on December 30, 2020 at 5:55 pm.Written by Jean Sexton To celebrate our 125th anniversary, Biltmore Winemaker Sharon Fenchak created a sparkling wine to commemorate the occasion.
 Here’s a brief history of the first Christmas event at Biltmore, and the seasonal spirit that inspired our new Biltmore Estate® 125th Anniversary Release Brut sparkling wine.
 Biltmore’s first Christmas The towering Banquet Hall Christmas tree has been a tradition for 125 years On Christmas Eve of 1895, George Vanderbilt welcomed his friends and family to celebrate the holiday in his magnificent new home.
 The following account of “Christmas at Biltmore” was reported in The Times-Democrat newspaper from New Orleans, Louisiana, two days later: Newspaper account of the celebration Garlands and greenery are still used to decorate Biltmore House “For many days workmen were enhancing the splendor of the chateau with decorations appropriate to the Christmas season, under the direction of Mr. Vanderbilt.
 His suggestions have covered every detail, and a beautiful and elaborate scene was unfolded before his guests yesterday.
 Decoration of the planthouse (Winter Garden) is the chief feature.
 The design called for an unobstructed view from all the approaches within the chateau, and the idea is thoroughly realistic.
 The exquisite charm of the enclosed garden is apparent at the first glance as the guests enter the main floor.
 The Winter Garden decorated for Christmas at Biltmore in 2020 Above, from a symmetrical dome, fall great festoons of spruce and waxen holly, forming arching lines, while garlands of the same evergreens adorn each point of vantage.
 The effect is as if a vast green canopy had been erected under the span of the dome, the supports of which, also laden with green, serve as pillars of the canopy.About the floor of the planthouse innumerable palms and ferns are arranged in such a way as to give all the natural effect of a garden in the opening of a tropical forest.
 That eye may not be wearied with one unvaried hue of green, many plants in full bloom are placed here and there in the planthouse, their color being used to the fullest advantage.
 This enormous berry-and-ribbon wreath in the Library recalls the natural decor from Biltmore’s first Christmas celebration The forests of Biltmore estate afforded a wealth of the desired foliage, and plants from a New York florist, who arranged the whole scene, and bushels of scarlet holly berries were ordered from the marshes of Eastern Carolina and were used in ornamentation of the chateau.”
 The tradition continues This year marks the 125th time that the halls of Biltmore House have been decked in honor of Christmas.
 As part of the celebration, Biltmore Winemaker Sharon Fenchak spent months developing our new Biltmore Estate® 125th Anniversary Release Brut.
 Celebrate Our 125th Anniversary with Sparkling Wine Add sparkle to your celebrations with Biltmore sparkling wines “This sparkling wine is handcrafted in the traditional méthode champenoise with Chardonnay and Pinot Noir grapes selected from partner vineyards in California,” said Jill Whitfield, Senior Wine Marketing Manager.
 “It’s a wonderful wine with a touch of rose gold color and aromas of tangerine, yeast, strawberry, and honey,” Jill said.
 “The taste is refreshing and nicely balanced with tiny bubbles and hints of strawberry, mint, and Meyer lemon.”
 Celebrate our anniversary–or yours–with the new Biltmore Estate 125th Anniversary Release Brut According to Jill, this is an excellent sparkling wine to pair with charcuterie and cheese boards, fresh fruit, caviar, steak tartar, scallops, and angel food cake with strawberries.
 Perfect for any occasion!
 Include Biltmore wines in your Valentine’s Day celebration!
 “It’s also perfect for ringing in the New Year, or giving as a thoughtful gift of the season,” noted Jill.
 “And be sure to have plenty of our exceptional Biltmore bubbles on hand for your Valentine’s Day celebrations!”

 Home for the Holidays: Virtual Gift Giving and Entertaining Posted on October 29, 2020 at 12:00 am.Written by Jean Sexton This year, staying home for the holidays means you’ll need more virtual gift giving and entertaining ideas than ever before.
 Virtual gift giving and entertaining Whether you’re home for the holidays, traveling, or hosting a virtual celebration, Biltmore wines help make the season bright To help you savor the season instead of stressing about the details, we sought inspiration from the experts with Biltmore wines to assist you in making the most of the moments that matter.
 “Each year, we create a special wine guide that highlights fine Biltmore wines, great wine and food pairings, and useful accessories,” said Chris Price, Wine Marketing Manager.
 “For our 2020 Holiday Wine Guide, however, we’ve gone all out to bring you everything from how to host a virtual wine tasting to a custom playlist perfect for prepping a holiday feast in the kitchen or keeping the party going,” Chris said, “so whether you’re gathering together at home, traveling, or hosting a virtual celebration, we hope you’ll be inspired to simplify and celebrate the season with Biltmore wines!”
 Bundle the best of Biltmore wines For the holidays, we’ve bundled the best of our award-winning wines to help you simplify your celebrations (and save)!
 No matter what kind of holiday event you’re planning, we’ve bundled the best of our Biltmore wines to make it easy to celebrate the season: Tree-Raising Wine TrioRaise a glass to celebrate our most beloved Christmas tradition–tree raising at Biltmore–or enjoy while decorating your own tree at home.
 Winemaker’s Wonderland BundleBiltmore Winemaker Sharon Fenchak reveals four of her seasonal favorites for holiday entertaining!
 Holiday Cheer Wine TrioWhether you’re celebrating in person or hosting a virtual gathering, this trio of wines is perfect for every palate.
 Savor as a set or give as thoughtful gifts of the season.
 Celebrate with the sounds of the season Make your virtual celebration merrier with a custom holiday playlist from Biltmore wines According to John Justice from our Biltmore wines sales team, it doesn’t matter if you’re celebrating together with friends or video chatting with family far away, music is one of the best ways to set the mood.
 With that in mind, John created a custom holiday playlist filled with festive favorites he selected especially for the merriest months of the year.
 “I enjoy cooking for friends and family,” John said, “and I’ve always got music playing while everyone helps out in the kitchen.
 Whether you’ve got a house filled of folks or you’re hosting a virtual gathering, pour yourself a glass of Biltmore wine and get everybody in the holiday groove with this mix of old and new songs!”
 Our holiday playlist pairs perfectly with everything from family gatherings and road trips to visit friends to virtual entertaining from the comfort of home “After your event ends, you can send everyone the link to the playlist so they can enjoy it all season long,” said John.
 “It’s becomes a memorable party favor for your guests!”
 Pour on the cheer with wine-themed cocktails Make the season bright with a holiday happy hour including cocktails featuring Biltmore wines!
 For those who enjoy holiday happy hours, Biltmore wines puts the “old fashioned” in classic cocktails, plus new twists on traditional libations.
 “Mix it up this season with delightful cocktails featuring Biltmore wines like our refreshing Orange Muscat Mimosa,” advised Chris, “or go elegant with a French Rose 75 topped with Biltmore sparkling wine–there’s something for every taste and occasion!”
 Give the gift of a memorable experience Give someone special the gift of membership in our Vanderbilt Wine Club® When it comes to gift giving, nothing satisfies like an experience that the recipient can enjoy in the moment and relive with great memories.
 “One of my favorite ways to celebrate someone special is by giving them a year-long membership to the Vanderbilt Wine Club,” said Chris.
 “The person who receives it can look forward to a shipment of our award-winning Biltmore wines delivered to their door each season, and they’ll think of you each time it arrives!”
 Enjoy a specialty experience like our Red Wine & Chocolate Tasting at the Winery.
 Other memorable options include a Biltmore Annual Pass or a Biltmore gift card redeemable for a Red Wine & Chocolate Tasting or other specialty experiences at the Winery.
 2020 Holiday Wine Guide Find inspiration for virtual gift giving and entertaining with our 2020 Holiday Wine Guide Discover more virtual gift giving in our 2020 Holiday Wine Guide, including chef-inspired food pairings, stellar Biltmore wine picks, a video for hosting virtual holiday wine tastings, crafts, seasonal DIY décor, and other easy ideas for enjoying time together with loved ones, near and far.
-You can also stock up on Biltmore wines in most estate shops, online, and in your own neighborhood with our Retail Locator.
+You can also stock up on Biltmore wines in most estate shops, online, and in your own neighborhood with our Wine Finder.

 First Look: Dooney & Bourke for Biltmore Collection Posted on September 10, 2020 at 10:42 am.Written by Jean Sexton Shop the new Biltmore Collection by Dooney & Bourke, available now at the estate and online!
 Dooney & Bourke for Biltmore This sleek and stylish wallet is perfect when you’re on the go or as an accompaniment to the roomy tote in the Dooney & Bourke for Biltmore collection “We are thrilled to announce the new Dooney & Bourke for Biltmore collection,” said Clay Chaffin, Senior Director, Product Design, Development & Merchandising.
 “When a storied brand like Biltmore connects with a fashion icon such as Dooney & Bourke, the results are nothing short of inspiring.”
 Estate-inspired design The new collection is available in a tote, wallet, and crossbody bag The new design by Dooney & Bourke weaves classic architectural elements and elegant patterns from America’s Largest Home® into a timeless style, bringing form and function together in these three separate pieces: Biltmore Estate® Classic Tote Bag by Dooney & BourkeBiltmore Estate® Classic Crossbody Bag by Dooney & BourkeBiltmore Estate® Classic Wallet by Dooney & Bourke “We worked with Dooney & Bourke designers to capture some of the most beloved details of George Vanderbilt’s magnificent estate, then combined them with the artistic direction of Dooney & Bourke to create a signature Biltmore pattern that fans of both brands will love,” Clay said.
 Emphasis on quality Not only are the two brands compatible in terms of their design aesthetic, but they’re also a match in their emphasis on quality and integrity.
 Inspired by America’s rich history in leather goods, ranging from mail pouches to saddle bags and other gear, Peter Dooney and Frederic Bourke created the distinct blend of classic and contemporary styles that have been the hallmark of every Dooney & Bourke collection for more than 40 years.
 With a steadfast commitment to enduring style, timeless versatility, and uncompromising quality, Dooney & Bourke selects only the finest raw materials and follows the time-honored techniques of old world leather craftsmen.
 More to come Be among the first to shop the new Dooney & Bourke for Biltmore bags!
 “This new Biltmore Estate Classic pattern is the first of three curated collections featuring exceptional quality and richly detailed textures that invite you to indulge in more than one,” said Clay.
 “We’ll be sharing a sneak peak at what’s next in the coming months!”
 Bring Biltmore home for the holidays Visit our estate shops for all your holiday gifts–including the new Dooney & Bourke for Biltmore bags!
 Find Dooney & Bourke for Biltmore just in time for holiday shopping.
 Available in a tote, crossbody bag, and wallet styles, there’s a perfect option for everyone–including you!
 Take care of your gift-giving list in any of our estate shops, or shop online from the comfort of home at BiltmoreShop.com.